 Youth Protection Training is split into two groups, one for adults and the other for youth.

-Adult training reviews policies and procedures that
+Adult training is REQUIRED for all volunteers!
+This training reviews the policies and procedures that

 registered adult leaders and parents in Scouting must know and enforce